ErikMN/acap_quake2/README.md

 - A minimal aarch64 ACAP application
 - An ACAP Native SDK 12.11 build container
 - Yamagi Quake II as a pinned Git submodule
+- SDL2 2.32.10 as a pinned Git submodule
 - ACAP-specific Yamagi build configuration
 - Cross-compilation of:
   - `q2ded`
   - `baseq2/game.so`
+  - `quake2`
+  - `ref_gles3.so`
+- Cross-compilation of SDL2 for aarch64

+The Yamagi Quake II client and GLES3 renderer now build successfully for aarch64 using the ACAP SDK toolchain.

-The next milestone is cross-compiling the Yamagi Quake II client and GLES3 renderer.
+The next milestone is packaging the client and its runtime dependencies into the ACAP application and testing startup on an Axis device.

 ## Clone